mehrdad-shokri/tp_mobile/README.md

 Side effect management is satisfied by Sagas.
 To add new generator functions for a scene:
 * create a file named as the screen name in the ``app/store/saga``
-* Point the root saga in the created file in the ``app/store/config/rootSaga``
+* update rootSaga located at ``app/store/config/rootSaga``  with your new saga

 React Navigation is used for application routing. you can take a look at its setup at ``app/containers/App``

 # Project structure
 This project is divided into separate directories based on responsibilities:
 * app
- Mostly all the code that you are going to work on is located here.
+ Almost all of the app logic resides here.
+Besides project configuration, business logic resides here.

  #### app directory
  * assets
  Static assets

  * components
- Presentational components that are not connected to redux store.
+ Presentational components

  * containers
- All the application screens are located in this directory.
-Most of the components in this directory are container components and are usually connected to redux store
+ Application root screens are located here, almost all of them are connected to redux, have business logic and handle presentational components.

  * store
  All the redux related configurations, reducers, action creators and sagas.

  * utils
-Utility files and methods.
+Core js code acting as helper functions or configuring part of the application.